Glavin001/atom-beautify/README.md

 # [atom-beautify](https://github.com/donaldpipowitch/atom-beautify)

-[Beautify](https://github.com/einars/js-beautify) HTML, CSS and JavaScript in Atom.
+[Beautify](https://github.com/einars/js-beautify) HTML (including Handlebars), CSS and JavaScript in Atom.

 *Attention*: A different package with a similar name exist.
 Maybe you want to visit this one: [Beautifier](https://atom.io/packages/atom-beautifier).

 ## Usage

 Open the [Command Palette](https://github.com/atom/command-palette), and type `Beautify`.
-This will beautify JS, HTML or CSS files.
+This will beautify JS, HTML (including Handlebars), or CSS files.
 XML is supported as an experimental feature.

 It will only beautify selected text, if a selection is found - if not, the whole file will be beautified.